irkit/device/README.md

 1. Navigate to Arduino IDE Menu and click File -> Upload, to write into IRKit.
 1. All Done!

+<a id="logging-en"></a>
+## How to get logs

+IRKit logs what it's doing to USB serial, and you can use [Arduino IDE](http://arduino.cc/en/Main/Software) to see it.
+Follow this procedure (for MacOS).

+1. Download, install and run [Arduino IDE](http://arduino.cc/en/Main/Software)
+1. Connect IRKit using USB Micro-B cable to Mac.
+1. Navigate to Arduino IDE Menu and select Tools -> Serial Port -> "/dev/tty.usbmodemXXXX".

+   XXXX part should differ on your environment.

+1. Navigate to Arduino IDE Menu and select Tools -> Serial Monitor.
+1. Change new window's right-bottom settings to "No line ending" and "115200 baud", and close the window.
+1. Reconnect IRKit and immediately start Serial Monitor again.

+   This is to collect logs as soon as IRKit startups.

+1. Copy and send logs to IRKit developer, thanks!

 <a id="firmware-update"></a>
 ## ファームウェアアップデート方法